Why St. Andrew’s?

 CHERISHES OUR RICH HISTORY

 St. Andrew’s has been a part of north Spokane since 1928 and has touched thousands of lives in this community.
 We belong to the Episcopal Church, founded in its current form in 1789, but which traces its roots to the Church of England’s start in the early 1500’s.
+We are a member congregation of the worldwide Anglican Communion, the third largest Christian communion on Earth after the Roman Catholic Church and Eastern Orthodox churches.
 Our bishops trace their lines of spiritual authority to the early Church Fathers, just after the time of Christ.
 We face many difficult challenges today.
 But we draw strength from the knowledge that our Christian faith and Episcopal tradition has been preserved, forged, and renewed over thousands of years and dozens of generations.

 Learn more about what we believe here.